manjirinamjoshi/notes-app/README.md

-_**Notes App Server**_ is a Nodejs application to manage notes a user.
+_**Notes App Server**_ is a Nodejs application to manage notes for a user.

 ## Requirements

-You should be able to return all notes.
+You should be able to return all notes.<br/>
-You should be able to add one or more notes.
+You should be able to add one or more notes.<br/>
-You should be able to edit a note.
+You should be able to edit a note.<br/>
-You should be able to delete one or more notes.
+You should be able to delete one or more notes.<br/>
-You should be able to search notes.
+You should be able to search notes.<br/>
-The notes should be persisted and retrieved via the service.
+The notes should be persisted and retrieved via the service.<br/>

 ## Prerequisites
 Node>=12.0.0 <br/>